Director of Client Servicing

 University of Cincinnati, M.A., Political Science Massachusetts Institute of Technology, B.S., Materials Science and Engineering

 Project Management Professional Certification (PMP), Project Management Institute

-Having been with Sellers Dorsey for seven years now, Nancy is an expert in the conception and implementation of Medicaid reimbursement initiatives.
+Having been with Sellers Dorsey since 2011, Nancy is an expert in the conception and implementation of Medicaid reimbursement initiatives.
 A Medicaid financing veteran, she oversees disproportionate share hospital (DSH) programs, statewide and local hospital assessments, upper payment limit (UPL) programs, and the preservation of UPL payments to providers in Medicaid managed care and physician reimbursement.
 Additionally, Nancy’s range of work covers Medicaid information technology, in which she handles business-process re-engineering for new Medicaid management information systems (MMIS), as well as health home attribution.
 She is also thoroughly experienced in managed care and private equity consulting.